+Residential mortgages

-Residential mortgages: For the six month period ended 30 June 2010, Rabobank Group had a market share of approximately 30.6 per cent. of the total amount of new home mortgages in the Dutch mortgage market by value (26.9 per cent. by local Rabobanks and 3.7 per cent. by Obvion; source: Dutch Land Registry Office (Kadaster)).
+For the six months' period ended 30 June 2011, Rabobank Group had a market share of approximately 29.0 per cent. of the total amount of new home mortgages in the Dutch mortgage market by value (25.7 per cent. by local Rabobanks and 3.3 per cent. by Obvion; source: Dutch Land Registry Office (Kadaster)).
 Rabobank Group is the largest mortgage-lending institution in the Netherlands (measured by Rabobank's own surveys).

-Saving deposits of individuals: At 31 May 2010, Rabobank Group had a market share of approximately 39.3 per cent. of the Dutch savings market (source: Statistics Netherlands (Centraal Bureau voor de Statistiek)).
+Saving deposits of individuals

+At 30 June 2011, Rabobank Group had a market share of approximately 39.4 per cent. of the Dutch savings market (source: Statistics Netherlands (Centraal Bureau voor de Statistiek)).
 Rabobank Group is the largest savings institution in the Netherlands measured as a percentage of the amount of saving deposits.
-Of the total saving deposits in the Netherlands, 37.8 per cent. are held by the local Rabobanks and 1.5 per cent. are held by Robeco Direct's savings bank Roparco.
+Of the total saving deposits in the Netherlands, 38.0 per cent. are held by the local Rabobanks and 1.4 per cent. are held by Robeco Direct's savings bank Roparco.

-Lending to small and medium-sized enterprises: At 30 June 2010, Rabobank Group had a market share of approximately 41 per cent. of domestic loans to the trade, industry and services sector (i.e. small enterprises with fewer than 100 employees; measured by Rabobank's own surveys).
+Lending to small and medium-sized enterprises

+At 30 June 2011, Rabobank Group had a market share of approximately 42 per cent. of domestic loans to the trade, industry and services sector (i.e. small enterprises with fewer than 100 employees; measured by Rabobank's own surveys).

+Agricultural loans

-Agricultural loans: At 31 December 2009, Rabobank Group had a market share of approximately 84 per cent. of loans and advances made by banks to the Dutch primary agricultural sector (measured by Rabobank's own surveys).
+At 31 December 2010, Rabobank Group had a market share of approximately 84 per cent. of loans and advances made by banks to the Dutch primary agricultural sector (measured by Rabobank's own surveys).